kubewarden/helm-charts/charts/kubewarden-defaults/README.md

 The chart allows the user to install some recommended policies to enforce some best practice security checks.
 By the default, the policies are disable and the user must enables this feature.
-The default policies are:
+The recommended policies are:

 - [allow privilege escalation policy](https://github.com/kubewarden/allow-privilege-escalation-psp-policy): prevents process to gain more privileges.
 - [host namespaces policy](https://github.com/kubewarden/host-namespaces-psp-policy): blocks pods trying to share host's IPC, networks and PID namespaces
 - [pod privileged policy](https://github.com/kubewarden/pod-privileged-policy): does not allow pod running in privileged mode
 - [user-group policy](https://github.com/kubewarden/user-group-psp-policy): prevents pod running with root user

-All the policies are installed in the namespace bases.
-This means that the user must define which namespaces should have the policies installed.
+All the policies are installed cluster wide.
+But they are configured to ignore namespaces important to run the control plane and Rancher components, like `kube-system` and `rancher` namespaces.

-Furthermore, the all the policies are installed in "monitor" mode by default.
+Furthermore, all the policies are installed in "monitor" mode by default.
 This means that the policies will **not** block requests.
 They will report the requests which violates the policies rules.
-To change the default policy mode to "protect" mode, the user can change the default policy mode using the Helm chart values.
+To change the default policy mode to "protect" mode, the user can change the default policy mode using the Helm chart value.

-For example, if the user wants to install the policies in the "staging" and "production" namespaces and enforce the policies, the following command can be used:
+For example, if the user wants to install the policies in "protect" mode and ignore the resources from the "kube-system" and "devel" namespaces, the following command can be used:

 ```
-helm install --set bestPracticePolicies.enabled=True --set bestPracticePolicies.namespaces=\{staging,production\} --set bestPracticePolicies.defaultPolicyMode=protect kubewarnde-defaults kubewarden/kubewarden-defaults
+helm install --set recommendedPolicies.enabled=True --set recommendedPolicies.skipNamespaces=\{kube-system,devel\} --set recommendedPolicies.defaultPolicyMode=protect kubewarnde-defaults kubewarden/kubewarden-defaults
 ```

+**WARNING**
+Enforcing the policies to the `kube-system` namespace could break your cluster.
+Be aware that some pods could need break this rules.
+Therefore, the user must be sure which namespaces the policies will be applied.
+Remember that when you define the `--set` command line flag the default values are overwritten.
+So, the user must define the `kube-system` namespace manually.

-See the configuration section to see all the configuration options.
+Check out the configuration section to see all the configuration options.
 The user can also change the policies mode after the installation.
 See the Kubewarden documentation to learn more.

-**WARNING**
-Enforcing the policies to the `kube-system` namespace could break your cluster.
-Be aware that some pod could need break this rules.
-Therefore, the user must be sure which namespaces the policies can be applied.

 ## Installing